brianberns/CFR-Explained/Readme.md

 ## Kuhn Poker

-These example start with solutions for [Kuhn Poker](https://en.wikipedia.org/wiki/Kuhn_poker).
+These examples start with solutions for [Kuhn Poker](https://en.wikipedia.org/wiki/Kuhn_poker).
 Kuhn Poker is a good choice for explaining CFR because it is a simple imperfect information card game, but does not have an obvious "best" strategy.

 At each decision point in Kuhn Poker, the active player always has a choice of two actions: bet/call is one action and check/fold is the other.